|Nutritional Guidelines (per serving)|

 Make the Cocoa Old-Fashioned

-Fill the glass with ice and add the infused whiskey.
+Fill the glass with ice and add the cocoa-infused whiskey.

 - As an alternative to a brandied cherry, muddle a fresh cherry or a real maraschino.
 Avoid the bright red maraschinos as they're artificially dyed and flavored after bleaching.
 Your drink would be better off without the cherry.